frdpnl/codespeak/README.md

 ## Phrase

-A phrase is a sequence of expressions.
+A phrase is a sequence of expressions, separated by `;`.

 For example:

-` 23 ; 3 + 4 ; 2,3,4`

-evaluates to the list 2, 3, 4.
+` 3 + 4 ; call it n; 2, n, 4` evaluates to the list 2, n, 4

-`it` is a builtin symbol that stores the previous expression's value.
+`it` is a builtin symbol that stores the previous expression's value

 `23; 2 * it` 46

-`2, +, n ; call it A` defines symbol A, the list 2, +, n (n is undefined at this point, still valid)
+`2, +, n ; call it A` defines symbol A, the list 2, +, n (n is undefined at this point, still a valid expression)

 ## Expression